mikjee/ChessCore/README.md

 `board` is a 2-D array representing each square on a chess-board consisting of horizontal rows and vertical columns represented numerically 0-7, starting at the left WHITE ROOK as (0,0).
 The elements of the array are chess pieces.
 Each square is either a `piece` or null.

 `piece` object has two properties - `color` and `type`.
 Import & use the ENUMS `EPieceColor` and `EPieceType` to represent these two values.
-Peices can be retrieved either directly from the board or by using the methods `getPiece()` or `getPieceAt()` on the game object.
+Pieces can be retrieved either directly from the board or by using the methods `getPiece()` or `getPieceAt()` on the game object.

 `status` object gives information on the state of the game and is updated by the library after each move.
-It consists of the check-states of `white` and `black` Kings, castle-ability of Kings and Rooks, en-passant state of the pawns, and the general status of the game represented by `isCheckmate` or `isStalemate`.
+It consists of the check-states of the Kings, castle-ability of Kings and Rooks, en-passant state of the pawns, and the general status of the game represented by `isCheckmate` or `isStalemate`.
 It also contains the information on whose turn it is - `currentTurn` property.

 ## Playing